AdamMooers/upsilon/doc/docker.md

 ## Flash FPGA

 Plug in your FPGA into the USB slot.
-If you have installed openFPGALoader by your package manager, run `make OPENFPGALOADER=openfpgaloader flash`.
-If you installed it using `make openFPGALoader`, then just run `make flash`.
+If you have installed openFPGALoader by your package manager, run `make flash`.
+If you compiled openFPGALoader using `make openFPGALoader`, the makefile will automatically use this instance.
+Otherwise, it will attempt to use the openFPGALoader version installed through the package manager.

 In a second you should see messages in the TFTP terminal.
 This means your controller is sucessfully connected to your computer.